robertmuth/Cwerg/Docs/getting_started.md

 ```
 make
 ```
-will run a battery of self tests and confirm your set up is working properly
+will run a battery of self-tests and confirm your set up is working properly

 We currently use simple recursive Makefiles.
 The C++ implementation is built via CMake which works better with IDEs.